instructlab/instructlab/README.md

 ```

 > [!NOTE]
-> You do not need to use the `--release` flag if you are uploading to AWS S3
+> You do not need to use the `--release` flag if you are uploading to AWS S3, and you should not prepend your bucket name with `s3://`

 ## 🎁 Submit your new knowledge or skills